-Pasadena is getting its first independent bookstore highlighting BIPOC authors—and it’s certainly one for the books!
+Pasadena just got its first independent bookstore highlighting BIPOC authors—and it’s certainly one for the books!

 Literature can transport you to different places, expand your horizons, and challenge your imagination.
-As a book lover herself, Nikki High recognizes this power and has been inspired to open a space of her very own—with an incredible mission.
+As a proud bookworm herself, Nikki High was quick to recognize this powerful impact and was inspired to open a space of her very own—with an incredible mission that includes everyone.

-Her store is set to be called Octavia’s Bookshelf—a fitting name after the iconic Octavia E. Butler, a famous Pasadena science fiction writer and the first Black woman to gain acclaim in the genre.
-The local community is in full support of this soon-to-be bibliophile hotspot, and with their help, High has been able to raise $11,050 on GoFundMe to make it a reality.
+With huge support from the local community, on Saturday, February 18, she was able to open Octavia’s Bookshelf!
+A fitting name after the iconic Octavia E. Butler, a famous Pasadena science fiction writer—and the first Black woman to gain acclaim in the genre.
+Pasadena folks and beyond supported her vision from the very beginning, and with their help, High has been able to raise $22,374 on GoFundMe to make the dream a reality.